redkite-labs/redkitecms-docs/book/languages.rst

 Delete a language
 -----------------

-To delete a language you must first select it, then you must click the **Delete** button placed under the languages list.
+To delete a language, just click on the thrash icon placed on the right of the language you want to remove.

 You will be prompted to confirm the operation.